Connect with others who understand.

 Myelin damage in MS can result in lesions and scar tissue on nerves, which can slow or even stop nerve signals from reaching the rest of the body.
 This can cause MS symptoms.

-People with MS most often have a relapsing-remitting disease course, in which they experience periods of new or worsening symptoms (called flares), alternating with periods of remission, when symptoms fade or disappear.
-Another type of disease course is progressive.
-This type of MS worsens gradually over time without periods of remission.
+People with MS most often have a relapsing-remitting disease course — they experience periods of new or worsening symptoms (called flares), alternating with periods of remission, when symptoms fade or disappear.
+Other types of disease courses include primary progressive MS and secondary progressive MS. These types of MS worsen gradually over time without periods of remission.

 Does Myelin Damage Cause Disease Progression?